SURREAL ADVENTURES

 ‘Yet who are we to judge what other cultures believe?’
 I asked.

 ‘You’re right, Sebastian; it’s not for us to judge, only to observe, especially ourselves.
-Yet, never lose sight of the fact that only truth is truth; it is not relative, regardless of what your world says.
-Lower calibrations of egoic forms see separation, not unity, which explains why the world remains fragmented with tribalism, war and hate.
+Yet, never lose sight of the fact that only truth is truth; it is not relative, regardless of what your academic world wishes to believe.
+Lower calibrations of egoic duality see only separation, not unity, which explains why the world remains so fragmented into tribalism, war, and hate.

-‘Everyone participates in creating holographic fields collectively experienced in degrees of poverty or prosperity.[36]
-Unfortunately, much of what humanity creates has to do with the delusions of its collective ego.’
+‘Everyone contributes to forming holographic fields that are collectively experienced with varying levels of poverty or prosperity.
+Unfortunately, much of what humanity creates is rooted in the illusions of its collective ego.’

-‘Are you saying, for example, that if there are mosquitoes on earth, it’s our own damned fault since we hatched them through our pernicious thoughts?
-If so, to put it mildly, Rhom, I’m not sure there would be a lot of scientific evidence for such a hypothesis.’
+‘Are you suggesting, for example, that if there are mosquitoes on Earth, it’s our own damned fault because we hatched them through our pernicious thoughts?
+If so, to put it mildly, Rhom, I’m not sure there would be much scientific evidence for such a hypothesis.’

-‘It’s interesting you should bring up mosquitoes.
-Back in the eighteenth century, one of the world’s most outstanding scientists, Emmanuel Swedenborg, wrote about how pesky bugs and noxious weeds enter the material world through the deleterious thoughts of humans.’[37]
+‘It’s interesting that you mention mosquitoes.
+In the eighteenth century, one of the world’s most eminent scientists, Emmanuel Swedenborg, wrote about how pesky bugs and noxious weeds enter the material world through the deleterious thoughts of humans.’

-‘This idea, as I understand it, seems to relate to what Mo said was Swedenborg’s doctrine of correspondences.[38]
-From what I understand, he posited that all affections on the continuum between the polarities of love and fear, light and darkness, ultimately manifest in alignment with whatever is projected by collective thoughts.
+‘This idea,’ I said, ‘as I understand it, seems to relate to what Mo suggested was Swedenborg’s doctrine of correspondence, where all affections between the polarities on the spectrum of love and fear, light and darkness, ultimately manifest in accordance with the collective thoughts projected by humanity.
 From a scientific perspective, however, this would be considered incredulous.’

 ‘According to Mo and Eli, he was spot on, but I’m not sure my colleagues would agree.’

-‘What you say sounds similar to what Mo described as resonating fields of morphogenetic manifestations.’
+‘What you say sounds similar to what Mo described as morphogenetic manifestations of resonating fields.’

-‘Yes, it amounts to the same as what I’m describing, though many of your benighted scientists still resist what has become evident in this fledgeling science.
-And yet, that’s how things are in the third dimension and will remain until the light of quantum understanding shines through the old prejudices of materialism.
+‘Yes, it amounts to the same as what Swedenborg was describing, though many of your less open scientists continue to resist what this fledgling science has proposed and arguably, demonstrated.
+But that’s just how things are in the third dimension and will remain until the light of sub-atomic quantum understanding shines through the old prejudices of dense materialism.

 ‘Had they understood how everyone possesses the ability to manifest thoughts, both good and evil, this realisation may have put them on the right track.
 It’s not all that difficult to solve this conundrum when you begin to reason from the correct premises.’

-‘I’d be pleased to present this revelation to the attention of our esteemed intellectual community,’ I said, ‘however, I doubt if anyone would take me seriously.’
+‘I’d be pleased to have you present your argument to our esteemed intellectual community.
+However, I doubt if anyone would take you seriously.’

-‘Likely they wouldn’t.
-Darkness continues to prevail in many educated minds during this inchoate stage of conscious evolution.
-Without divine galactic intervention, it might take centuries, or even millennia, for humanity to emerge from its fears to embrace the truth.
-Most planets in this galaxy went through this a long time ago.
+‘Not likely.
+In this inchoate stage of human evolution, ignorance will continue to prevail in many educated minds who seem to mistake intelligence for consciousness.
+Without divine intervention, it might take centuries, or even millennia, for humanity to embrace the truth.
+Most planets in the known cosmos went through this confusion long ago.

-‘But this can only happen when souls discover who they truly are in the cosmos.
-When there are enough of these souls who embrace their divinity, enlightenment will dawn upon your earth.
+‘Still, this can only happen when souls discover who they truly are.
+When there’s a critical mass who do, enlightenment will dawn again on this planet.
 That’s what we are sailing towards, First Mate Sebastian, a new dawn.
-Glad to have you onboard.’
+Glad to have you aboard.’

 [1] By 1522, after three years, only 18 men out of 237 were known to have survived.
 Only one of the five ships returned to Seville after attempting to circumvent the world.

-[28] I later saw something like this that resembled a binary code in a crop circle’s design, apparently woven into a field near Stonehenge.
+[2] I later saw something like this apparently woven into a field near Stonehenge that had a binary code contained in the circle’s design.

-[30] The most exceptional example of this is Yeshua.
-He was outwardly crucified by force, and yet he inwardly inspired much of the world with his words while demonstrating that physical death is but a transition to new life.
-That is power!
+[3] Yeshua was outwardly crucified by force, yet he inspired much of the world with his words, while demonstrating that physical death is but a transition to new life.

 [4] This reminded me of a quote by Friedrich Hayek, 1899-1992, the renowned Austrian economist and philosopher: If socialists understood economics, they wouldn’t be socialists.